Magnetic Hex Board Printing Guides

 Printing Guide for the 1-Inch Hex

-The files for the Magnetic 1-Inch Hex Board can be found in the Singularity Games Patron Drive -> Singularity Boards -> Magnetic Hex Board -> 1 Inch Hexes folder.
+3D-printing files for the Magnetic 1-Inch Hex Board can be found in the Singularity Games Patreon Shop.

 The difference between the tight and loose options are how tight the snap fit is.
 Start by printing two of the tight fit files.
 It takes a bit force to get them to snap together, however the tight fit ensures that the two halves wont come apart allowing a magnet to escape.
 If your printer can't print with high enough tolerances, then try printing the loose fit option.

-I test printed the files with a Creality Ender 3 using a 0.4 mm nozzle and a 0.2 mm layer height.
+I've printed the files in PLA with a Bambu Labs X1C using a 0.4 mm nozzle and a 0.2 mm layer height.

 The hexes were designed to be as easy to print as possible.
 You'll want to print the hex with the flat face against the build plate.
 The file need no supports.
 When printing, make sure you have good bed adhesion, you don't want the edges to curl up.
 I didn't need to print with a brim, but it could help.